HR-6751-119

 Supporters argue

-Supporters argue that the 2001 AUMF was written to address a specific threat — the perpetrators of the September 11 attacks — but has since been stretched by multiple administrations to justify military operations in at least 19 countries against groups that did not exist in 2001, far beyond what Congress originally authorized.
+Supporters argue that the 2001 AUMF, originally passed to respond to the September 11 attacks, has been stretched over 24 years to justify military operations in at least 19 countries against groups that did not exist in 2001, far beyond what Congress intended.
 They contend that the Constitution's Declare War Clause (Art.
 I, §8, cl.
-11) vests war-making authority in Congress, and that allowing an open-ended 24-year-old authorization to persist without reauthorization fundamentally undermines that constitutional design.
-The 240-day window, they argue, gives Congress and the executive branch adequate time to pass a narrower, updated replacement.
+11) vests war-making authority in Congress, and that an open-ended, permanent authorization effectively transfers that power to the executive branch in perpetuity.
+The 240-day transition period, they argue, gives Congress time to pass a narrower, updated authorization if one is needed.

 Opponents argue